 State 4-H Club Scholarship—Must enroll in a qualifying course of study in the College of Agriculture or College of Health and Human Sciences at Purdue and demonstrate financial need.

 Indiana 4-H Foundation—Most awards are $250—For any schooling beyond high school.
 Number awarded depends on the number of donors.
 Last year, 200 scholarships were awarded.

 Seniors—if you are planning to apply for the 4-H scholarships that are due by January 25th, you need to complete your 4-H enrollment NOW, (with payment).
-It takes some time to get these processed and accepted through Purdue, especially over the holiday.
 This has to be completed BEFORE you can upload your scholarship application(s) to the 4-H on-line website.
 See scholarship page for information and where to go to upload your completed scholarship application(s).

 Indiana 4-H Accomplishment Resume Scholarship—minimum $1,000—Apply in a maximum of 3 categories from a list of 7 categories.
 Applicants must demonstrate how their involvement in Indiana 4-H Youth Development subject matter and events/activities/activities helped develop life skills in that specific category.
 Resume, cover letter and demographic information due January 25th.
 Any 4-H’er grade 10 through first year after final year of 4-H eligibility may apply.

 National 4-H Congress Trip—4-H’ers in 10th grade and above are eligible to apply for this trip to Atlanta, GA in November.
 Ten members will be chosen to attend.

 NOTE: IMPORTANT: The 4-H enrollment and payment process must be completed and applicants must be in “active” status in 4-H Online before submitting these specific applications.
 The 4-H enrollment/payment process may take several days before you are “active.”